 Anxiety Disorders like those listed above are far more serious and can be dangerous if left untreated.
 Despite Anxiety Disorders being highly treatable, only 36.9 percent of people end up receiving treatment.
 Because of this, many adults, unfortunately, resort to unsafe self-medication and coping mechanisms such as alcohol use.

 Alcohol Use and Abuse

-Alcohol use and abuse continues to be a rising concern in the United States.
+Alcohol use and abuse continue to be a rising concern in the United States.
 According to the 2019 National Survey on Drug Use and Health, 25.8 percent of American adults (18 and older) said they had participated in binge drinking within the past month.
-Binge drinking is defined as the level of drinking required to bring a person’s blood alcohol level (BAC) to 0.08%, which is roughly 4-5 drinks over a two hour period.
+Binge drinking is defined as the level of drinking required to bring a person’s blood-alcohol level (BAC) to 0.08%, which is roughly 4-5 drinks over a two-hour period.
 Another 6.3 percent admitted to heavy alcohol use in the past month.

 However, since the 2019 survey, it’s safe to say the country’s problem with alcohol use has not much improved.
 As the world entered a global pandemic in 2020, alcohol sales in the United States jumped 54 percent during the week of March 15 through the 21st compared to the year prior.
 Shortly after, in April 2020 the World Health Organization (WHO) warned the country of the rise in alcohol use and related health concerns.